woywoy123/AnalysisG/docs/source/studies/truth-matching/mc16/children-kinematics/main.rst

    :align: center
    :name: Figure.5.g

-   Azimuthal angular distribution of the truth children.
+   A plot of the azimuthal angular distribution of truth children originating from resonance and spectator tops.

 Figure 5.h
 ----------